· Compliance · 13 min read

 The compatibility requirement applies to the container material of construction and to every waste stream placed in it.
 If a drum is reused across waste streams, compatibility must be re-evaluated for each new waste type.

-This is one of the most frequently cited container violations in EPA inspections.
-Containers must be closed at all times, except during the actual addition or removal of waste.
+This is one of the easiest container violations for an inspector to spot.
+Containers must be closed at all times, except during the actual addition or removal of waste, under the LQG and SQG closure rules.
 A lid resting on top of a drum but not secured, a bung cap backed out two turns for convenience, or a tote with an unsealed sampling port are all “open containers” under this standard.

 What inspectors do: During a storage area walk-through, an EPA inspector will physically check whether lids are engaged and bungs are fully tightened.
 The check takes about 30 seconds per container.
 Each open container is a separate violation at up to $93,058 per day.

 “Adding or removing waste” means the active transfer operation, not a general policy of keeping containers accessible throughout the workday.
-A lab that leaves a waste container open all day because waste is added frequently throughout a shift is not in compliance.
+EPA’s closed-container guidance makes the same practical point: a lab that leaves a waste container open all day because waste is added frequently throughout a shift is not in compliance.
 A funnel left in the bung hole of a drum is an open container, even if a separate lid is stored nearby.

 Central Accumulation Area Physical Requirements

 A Central Accumulation Area is any on-site location where generators accumulate hazardous waste beyond the point of generation: a drum storage room, a chemical storage building, a designated outdoor pad.
-CAAs trigger the full set of physical requirements under 40 CFR Part 265 Subparts C and I.
+CAAs trigger the generator-specific physical requirements for LQGs and SQGs: container management, inspections, labels, aisle space, emergency readiness, and incompatible-waste controls.

 • Have capacity to contain 10% of the total volume of all containers in the system, or the volume of the largest single container, whichever is greater